If you see these red flags during your interview, this may not be the company you want to work at.

 Were they pushing you out the door?
 If the interview process lasted mere minutes before the interviewers were saying their goodbyes, there are two possible reasons: Either you weren't right for the job and they sniffed it out fast, or they are not concerned about who they hire.
 If it's the latter, your instincts should tell you to run.

-Employing a new staff member is tricky business and the team should be eager to find a person with the unique blend of skills they’re looking for.
-If your interviewers failed to take the time to get to know you and your talents, that’s a serious red flag.
+Employing a new staff member during the hiring process is tricky business and the team should be eager to find a person with the unique blend of skills they're looking for.
+If your interviewers failed to take the time to get to know you and your talents, that's a serious red flag of a toxic work environment.

-Should any of these signs pop up during your interview, you might want to think twice about taking the job.
+Should any of these signs pop up during your interview, you might want to think twice about taking the job offer.
 Nobody deserves to work in a toxic workplace, and recognising the signs early on could save you a whole lot of trouble along the way.

 Click on the following link for more interview advice.

 Working in a toxic environment right now?
 It could be time for a new role.
-Start off your job search with a free CV critique.
+Start off your job search with expert career advice and a free CV critique.